 Navigating shifts in a friendship can be a confusing and uncomfortable experience.
-You share stories and experiences and there are many attachments that link the two of you together.
-You don't want to hurt anyone but you feel that something has shifted between the two of you.
+We share stories and experiences and there are many attachments that link the two of us together.
+We don't want to hurt anyone but we feel that something has shifted in the relationship.

 WHAT IS YOUR HEART TELLING YOU?

 Our heart always knows the way to our highest good.
 When we lead from our heart we will never create chaos, but rather vulnerability, truth, and progression.

 Our body is impeccably aligned with our highest good.
 It will always guide us to where we are meant to be, so long as we slow down and trust in what our body is telling us.
 Who are you excited to spend more time with and who brings on an anxious feeling before, during, or after spending time together?

 Letting someone go or choosing to spend less time together doesn't mean that you don't love them.
 I've had to let go of many amazing people in my life and it was never because I didn't love them.
 I still think about the friends I have chosen to take space from, and I actively send them love and wish the best for them.

 When we avoid difficult situations to protect ourselves or the feelings of others, we are doing a disservice to everyone involved, especially ourselves.
 We are not serving anyone by staying in a relationship in which we don't feel understood, celebrated, loved or met.

 When we stand in our truth regardless of the discomfort that may come along with that, not only do we grow but we bring upon growth and transformation for the others involved as well.
 Chances are, if you're feeling this way, they are too!

 ARE YOUR FRIENDS CELEBRATING YOUR SUCCESS?

 Are your friends there to celebrate your successes, or do their own self judgement and lack of self love get in the way of celebrating you?
 Our highest desire is to be loved and being celebrated is a form of love.